Callum-Rimmer/MBiP/README.md

 1. Create an environment called `trimmomatic`
 2. Activate this environment
 3. Install `trimmomatic`, using conda, in this environment
-4. Download the `NexteraPE-PE.fa` file from NOW and place this in your `workshop` directory

 Trimmomatic uses a few more parameters than fastqc.
 The command we are going to use is:
 ```
-trimmomatic PE -threads 4 bacteria_R1.fastq bacteria_R2.fastq bacteria_R1p.fastq bacteria_R1u.fastq bacteria_R2p.fastq bacteria_R2u.fastq ILLUMINACLIP:NexteraPE-PE.fa:2:20:10
+trimmomatic PE raw_reads/unknown_R1.fastq.gz raw_reads/unknown_R2.fastq.gz -baseout unknown_species_filtered.fastq.gz ILLUMINACLIP:~/miniconda3/envs/trimmomatic/share/trimmomatic-0.39-2/adapters/NexteraPE-PE.fa:2:20:10
 ```

-`bacteria_R1.fastq` and `bacteria_R2.fastq` are your input files.
+`unknown_R1.fastq.gz` and `unknown_R2.fastq.gz` are your input files.

-`ILLUMINACLIP:NexteraPE-PE.fa:2:20:10` is where the adapter sequences are stored that trimmomatic will look for in your data, along with some extra tweaks to the settings
+`ILLUMINACLIP:~/path/to/NexteraPE-PE.fa:2:20:10` is where the adapter sequences are stored that trimmomatic will look for in your data, along with some extra tweaks to the settings.

 The output files are...\
-`bacteria_R1p.fastq` and `bacteria_R1u.fastq` (paired and unpaired)\
+`filtered_reads_1P.fastq.gz` and `filtered_reads_1U.fastq.gz` (paired and unpaired)\
-`bacteria_R2p.fastq` and `bacteria_R2u.fastq` (paired and unpaired)
+`filtered_reads_2P.fastq.gz` and `filtered_reads_2U.fastq.gz` (paired and unpaired)

 The unpaired files can be deleted since they contain all the garbage reads, we just want the paired files.

 Now let's tidy things up:

-1. Make a folder called `raw_reads` and move your original files from NOW into this folder
+1. Delete the unpaired files if you haven't already.
-2. Make a folder called `trimmed_reads` and move your paired files from `trimmomatic` into this folder
+2. Make a folder called `trimmed_reads` and move your paired files into this folder.
-3. Remove the `.zip` files from fastqc
-4. Make a folder called `fastqc` and move your html files into this folder

 ### Assembling the genome